-The UK’s London Underground transportation system is managed by Travel for London (TfL) and has been around since 1863, facilitates 1.4 billion trips annually, and is now integrating data science into its maintenance structure in the form of predictive maintenance.
+The UK’s London Underground transportation system is managed by Transport for London (TfL) and has been around since 1863, facilitates 1.4 billion trips annually, and is now integrating data science into its maintenance structure in the form of predictive maintenance.

 The Role of Predictive Maintenance

-Predictive maintenance is a solution to the aging system’s ongoing issues with disruption to the daily train schedule, the upkeep of which accounts for almost 60 percent of TfL’s budget.
+Predictive maintenance is a solution to the ageing system’s ongoing issues with disruption to the daily train schedule, the upkeep of which accounts for almost 60 percent of TfL’s budget.
 A lot of things can break down unexpectedly: anything from engines, to stations, to tracks, to elevators, and one glitch, even minor, can disrupt the entire transportation system for hours, or even days.

-As they study failure risks and patterns, TfL’s team of data scientists and reliability analysts have not only identified these four risk factors, as they study the current state and they are developing a system that examines datasets from each subset, TfL assets, failures, maintenance, service operation, and external issues, including weather.
+As they study failure risks and patterns, TfL’s team of data scientists and reliability analysts have not only identified these four risk factors, as they study the current state and they are developing a system that examines data-sets from each subset, TfL assets, failures, maintenance, service operation, and external issues, including weather.

 The predictive maintenance model is not without its challenges.
-Missing data, information siloes, limited data ranges due to infrequency of failure, and an infrastructure that is constantly being updated all serve as potential barriers to gathering and compiling accurate data in a timely manner.
+Missing data, information silos, limited data ranges due to infrequency of failure, and an infrastructure that is constantly being updated all serve as potential barriers to gathering and compiling accurate data in a timely manner.

 Also, because of the complex nature of the system, data scientists have had to carefully coordinate with multiple departments in order to ensure they are receiving a complete picture of the system in its entirety.